Small-eyed rabbitfish: Physical description

 The small-eyed rabbitfish has a laterally compressed, elongate body with a relatively large head and a short, blunt, conical snout characteristic of the Chimaridae family.
 It is scaleless, and the body is deepest just behind the operculum and tapers into a skinny, whip-like caudal.
 This species reaches lengths of 147 cm (total length, from the snout to the tip of the caudal fin) and can weigh up to 8 kg.
 Coloration ranges from brown to dark purple on the dorsal aspect with a lighter white ventral aspect.
 It has relatively prominent, green, ellipsoidal eyes, large nostrils, and a sub-terminal mouth set below the conical snout.
+In size, its eyes are normally more than 20% of its overall head length.
 The large anterior nostrils are used for breathing instead of the mouth.
 In the mouth are six hypermineralized tooth plates split into 3 pairs.
 The bottom jaw has a single pair and the upper jaw has the remaining two pairs.
 The tooth plates and head shape are “rabbit-like” inspiring the common name “rabbitfish”.
 The tooth plates are one of the only non-cartilaginous aspects of this fish and therefore play an important role in the fossil record and study of evolutionary history of the Holocephalans and all of the Chondrichthyans.
 The lateral line morphology is very prominent in these fish and extends onto the head.
 The lateral line is a sensory system found in fishes that provides information about a fish’s environment via vibrations in the water.
 The Chimaeridae family has distinct enlarged dilations of the lateral line canals on the snout, between series of C-shaped cartilaginous rings.
 The pattern of lateral lines on the head, particularly those below the eyes, are useful as a tool for distinguishing between species.
 Adjacent to the lateral lines on the snout are the Ampullae of Lorenzini, a network of pores used for electroreception, which are a morphological characteristic and sensory trait that define the class Chondrichthyes.